nuprl/CanItEdit/editcoder/README.md

 `--fp16` argument from the `./run.sh` script and the deepspeed config.

 The `finetuning-harness` submodule needs to be initialized and updated to run the training script, this can be done with `git submodule update --init`.
+You should also install the requirements with `pip install -r ./finetuning-harness/requirements.txt`.